 Cape Henlopen offers terrific beach activities including swimming and surf fishing.
 Additionally, there are year-round hiking and biking opportunities.
 The park is known for its scenery and ever-changing landscape.
 Following the 3-mile, paved oval trail that loops the park provides an outstanding history lesson on the area.
 Be sure to take a trail break and climb to the top of the World War II Observation Tower where 360-degree views are spectacular.
 Or take a short climb to the top of the former military bunker to view the dynamic action along the Atlantic coastline.
 Explore the coastal environment along the Seaside or Pinelands Nature Trails or just stroll the six miles of beach to listen to the relaxing surf and feel the sand between your toes.
 Campsites are available to accommodate everything from a tent to full-sized RVs and there are also camper cabins available for reservation.

 Bay Shore Campground: Rock Hall, MD

 On the scenic shores of Chesapeake Bay, Bay Shore Campground is a perfect home base for all the activities of the region.
 You may choose to try bird watching, crabbing, fishing, swimming, kayaking, boating, hunting, sailing, fishing charters, shopping, dining, hiking, and more.
 Bay Shore Campground offers sites for luxury RVs to the most basic tent camping.
-The site is pet friendly and offers two bath houses including full showers, hookups, game room, boat ramp, sea glass, basketball, volleyball and more.
+The site is pet-friendly and offers two bathhouses, including full showers and hookups.
+In addition, a game room, boat ramp, sea glass, basketball, volleyball and more are available.